Competitions

 Digital Competitions:

 Digital competitions may be held on the same day as Print.
-Categories are: Monochrome, General-A, General-B, and one additional category from the following: Nature, Photojournalism (PJ), Creative and Travel.
-Each entrant is allowed a maximum of three (3) per category, but not to exceed a total of six (6) entries.
+Categories are: Monochrome, General-A, General-B, Mobile and two additional categories from the following: Nature, Photojournalism (PJ), Creative and Travel.

-1. Preparation of Digital Entries: Maximum pixel size is 1024 (horizontal) x 768 (vertical).
+1. Preparation of Digital Entries: Maximum pixel size is 1920 (horizontal) x 1080 (vertical).
 Apply any sharpening after resizing.

 Categories